Preschool to 8th Grade

 Success in the Mainstream

+Preparing students to confidently participate in general education settings is a primary goal at NWSDHH.
 Systematic, individually tailored instruction on the specific self-advocacy, communication and social skills that lead to success in the mainstream is part of each child’s program.
-Students can attend a variety of general education situations ranging from public and private options to part time placement in their home school.

 Collaborating with our students, their families, and general education teachers, we ensure our students are ready to continue their educational journey as independent, confident and engaged learners.